xebia-functional/nine-cards-backend/README.md

 2. If you have several Google accounts stored in the browser, you may be asked to select one.
 You will then be presented with a usual Google permissions dialog, asking you to allow an application to _Read your email address_.
     Press _Allow_.
-3. You should open a new page showing the `Request/Response`.
+3. Before you should be opened a new page, showing the `Request/Response`.
 In the left pane there is a text field labelled _Authorization Code_, and below it there is a button labelled _Exchange authorization code for tokens_.
 Press this button.
+   Google OAuth playground generates then a new token, which is shown inside the textbox labelled _Access Token_.
-4. The box labelled _Access Token_, which identifies a session within the _Google Account Services_ that will expire in an hour.
-This is the value you need for the `idToken`.
+   This _access token_ identifies a session within the _Google Account Services_, which is to expire within the hour.
+4. Copy the value of the _Access Token_,

+This is the value you need to put in the  `tokenId` field of the request body for the login gendpoint.

 ## Developers Setup